 Balancing basin inflows and outflows, allowing for a natural rate of stage change has ecological benefit as we transition to the wet season.
-Operations that elevate the recession rates above 0.10 feet per week would have detrimental ecological impacts (i.e. WCA-2A).
-Flows into the northern perimeter of WCA-3A would be most ecologically beneficial if balanced among the northern structures, or up to the capacity of the smaller structures (i.e. S150 and G404) with the rest of required discharges be made up with the larger structure (i.e. S8).
-As conditions remain at the 90th percentile in SRS, when water is available flow through Taylor slough has ecological benefit downstream.
+Operations that elevate the recession rates above 0.10 feet per week would have detrimental ecological impacts (i.e. marsh of WCA-2A, central WCA-3A) especially in sensitive regions.
+Flows into the northern perimeter of WCA-3A would be most ecologically beneficial if focused on the northwest as stage in that region remains belowground.
+As conditions remain at the 90th percentile in SRS, when water is available flow through Taylor Slough has ecological benefit downstream.
 Individual regional recommendations can be found in Table EV-2.